yaseenibnakhtar/yaseenibnakhtar/README.md

 💻 Currently working on: Penetration testing lab walkthroughs and exploring new projects in cybersecurity and electronics.

-🌱 Always learning: Advanced C++, computer architecture, and new developments in cybersecurity and DSP.
+🌱 Always learning: Advanced C++, computer architecture, and new developments in cybersecurity and  Signal processing(DSP).

 📫 How to reach me **yaseenibnakhtar@proton.me**